gt-crnch-rg/read-the-docs/docs/reconfig/xilinx/xilinx-vivado-flow.rst

 General Locations of Board Files
 --------------------------------

-Xilinx now posts their board files in a Github repo at https://github.com/Xilinx/XilinxBoardStore and their example designs for Vivado at https://github.com/Xilinx/XilinxCEDStore.
+Xilinx now posts their board files in a Github repos for the [Board Store](https://github.com/Xilinx/XilinxBoardStore] and [Vivado example designs](https://github.com/Xilinx/XilinxCEDStore).

 U50 Boards
 ^^^^^^^^^^